 Another fifteen minutes had passed when I saw someone exit the kitchen carrying two burgers.
 He walked around to the other side of the huge wall/partition that splits the dining room and was intercepted by the guy who'd helped us earlier.
 They talked for a couple of minutes before he finally came back into view with our plates and set them down.
 He hightailed it out of there and was not to be seen again until long past when we were ready to leave.

 My husband and I both reached for our fries first.
 They were cold and hard like they'd been overcooked and then left to sit out for a while.
 I only ate three fries off of my plate.
 They were just intolerable.
 I tried to build my burger--a hugely thick patty that was smaller around than the bun because whoever formed the patty is a moron.
 It's charred black on the outside, but at least it wasn't bloody on the inside.
 (I love my steaks to be medium, but I only eat thoroughly cooked burgers.)
 I had two complete stacks of toppings on my plate--lettuce, tomato, onion, and pickles.
 My husband had one stack and it only contained the first three.
-No pickles for my sweet Karim who's just trying to celebrate.
+No pickles for Karim, who's just trying to celebrate.
 I insisted he take one of my stacks of veggies.

 The stack that I kept was despicable.
 Part of the lettuce was hanging off the edge of the plate and it was literally dried to a crisp like it had been dehydrated under the heat lamp.
 The lettuce that rested on the plate was hot, dark, and wilted.
 I wasn't eating that crap.
 I don't eat raw onions, and the tomato slices had a gritty texture when I touched it--a sure sign of them being hothouse garbage.
 So, I only put the two pickle slices on my burger.